Home » How To » How To Share a Folder in Windows 10 With Proper Permissions

 open permissions

-To add a specific user to the shared folder, click on the “Add” button.
+To add a specific user to the shared folder, click the Add button under “Group or user names”.

 add new user